You know–the one you can’t get it out of your head–and yet, you don’t really want to.

 “I will instruct you and show you the way to go; with My eye on you, I will give counsel.”
 Psalm 32:8

-Providing–desiring so much more than material provision–but pursuing a personal, loving relationship that provides a safe haven.
+He provides–Desiring to give us so much more than material provisions, He pursues a personal, loving relationship that makes us feel safe.

 “Taste and see that the Lord is good.
 How happy is the man who takes refuge in Him!
 Fear the Lord, you His saints, for those who fear Him lack nothing.
 Young lions lack food and go hungry, but those who seek the Lord will not lack any good thing.”
 Psalm 34:8-10

 God the Father is “perfect in all of His ways to us”, even if the father you have in this world is not.
-They could never fill those shoes–and they shouldn’t be required to.
+No earthly father could ever fill those shoes–and they shouldn’t be required to.
 Comparing the two only brings frustration.
 Our earthly fathers were never intended to replace a relationship with God the Father.
 He serves as an example, and only He can “know just what we need before we say a word”.

 If possible, hug your Father today.
 Or at least call him.